open-mmlab/OpenPCDet/docs/guidelines_of_approaches/mppnet.md

 ## NOTE
-**If you want to quickly develop your own model based on MPPNet, our recommended setting is to use mppnet_4frames.yaml, disable `USE_ROI_AUG` and `USE_TRAJ_AUG` flags in yaml and train 3 epoch.
+**If you want to quickly develop your own model based on MPPNet, our recommended setting is to use mppnet_4frames.yaml, disable `USE_ROI_AUG` and `USE_TRAJ_AUG` flags in the yaml and train 3 epoch.
 A reference time cost for this setting is about 5 hours, using 8 A100 GPUs.
 After finishing your development, you can get stable gains when using mppnet_16frames.yaml, enabling `USE_ROI_AUG` and `USE_TRAJ_AUG` flags and training 6 epoch.**

 ## Installation